 Drake said he trusted the experience of the Parrish-based movers, and the town police escort.
-The truck moved the cottage at about 30 mph and the entire operation took less than an hour.
+The truck moved the cottage 6.3 miles at about 30 mph.
+The entire operation of moving the structure down Gulf of Mexico Drive took less than an hour.

 “Every time any Whitney house or Whitney structure has been moved since 1953, the Johnson homemakers have done it, so I think the family has moved this particular structure, this is either the fifth or sixth time that it’s been moved,” Drake said.
 “Again, that’s why you call somebody that’s done it before.”

 Drake said the move itself cost about $8,000.
-It will cost about another $6,000 to have the cottage set up on a permanent foundation on the northeast part of the Town Center site between the Public Tennis Center and the Shoppes of Bay Isles.
+It will cost about another $6,000 to have the cottage set up on a permanent foundation.
 Drake said he hopes to have the Longboat Key Historical Museum running by the first quarter of 2021.

 “There’s not a lot to do to the actual inside,” Drake said.
 “It’s in very good shape.”

-On Wednesday, Drake said he anticipates in the next 10 days or so for the Chiles Group to move the larger L-shaped cottage to 620 Gulf of Mexico Drive just north of Whitney Plaza.
+The town of Longboat Key issued a moving permit for the Chiles Group to move the 6920 Gulf of Mexico Drive just north of Whitney Plaza.
 The Chiles Group, which owns Mar Vista Dockside Restaurant, purchased the larger cottage late last year.